Sigurd Rosted: Brøndby

 On 27 August 2019, Rosted moved to Denmark to join Superliga club Brøndby on a four-year deal for an undisclosed fee, reported to be around €300,000.
 He made his competitive debut for the club on 1 September, playing 90 minutes as Brøndby lost 1–0 away to FC Midtjylland in the Superliga.
 Rosted soon found himself as a regular starter in the first team, establishing a partnership in central defense with fellow summer signing, Andreas Maxsø.

 Rosted scored his first goal for the club on 7 June 2020 in a 3–2 loss to AC Horsens, a header in the 64th minute.
 In his first season for Brøndby, he made 26 total appearances in which he scored one goal.

 Rosted had a strong start to the 2020–21 season, scoring a last minute winner in a 3–2 home win over Nordsjælland.
 He continued his form in the derby against Copenhagen, marking the controversial former Brøndby player Kamil Wilczek.
 Rosted then scored again on 2 October in a 2–1 away win over Randers FC, a 14th minute header after a corner kick provided from Jesper Lindstrøm, as he was voted Man of the Match by fans afterwards.
 His performances strongly contributed to Brøndby having an undefeated start to the season after four games; the club's best start in the Superliga in 15 years.
 At the end of the season, Brøndby won their first league title in 16 years after a 2–0 victory against Nordsjælland.
 Rosted contributed with 25 total appearances that season, scoring three goals.

 Toronto FC

 On 31 January 2023, Brøndby IF announced that Rosted had left the club to sign for Major League Soccer club Toronto FC.
 Toronto FC announced the signing on 7 February, having using Targeted Allocation Money (TAM) for the transfer to sign Rosted to a three-year deal with an option for 2026.
 He made his debut for the Reds starting in a 3–2 defeat to D.C.
 United away at Audi Field on 26 February 2023.

+On 24 October 2025, the team declined Rosted's contract option.

+Return to Sarpsborg 08

+On 22 January 2026, Rosted signed a three-year contract with Eliteserien club Sarpsborg 08, returning to the club after an eight-year spell abroad.